Barapos/CatalinBarapos/README.md

 ## 😄 Pronouns: He/Him

 ## ⚡ Fun Fact
 I am passionate about **health and fitness**, maintaining an active lifestyle with running and weight training.
-I also enjoy balancing my technical expertise with a strong interest in **Python programming** for web development.
+I also enjoy balancing my technical expertise with a strong interest in **Java & Python programming**.
 Originally from Romania, I’ve been living in Spain since I was 18.

 <!---
 CatalinBarsan/CatalinBarsan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.